Vk-Singh/real-logs/README.md

 ## Monitoring & Observability

 - Logs can be shipped to Elasticsearch.
-- Dashboards built in Superset or integrated with Grafana.
+- Dashboards built in Superset

 ## CI/CD